-- 1. On February 15, 2019, the International Bureau of the World Intellectual Property Organization (WIPO) received a request from the Permanent Mission of the United States of America to the World Trade Organization (WTO), to re-submit the document, entitled "The Economic Impact of Patent Delays and Uncertainty: U.S. Concerns about Proposals for New Patent Disclosure Requirements", as contained in document WIPO/GRTKF/IC/38/15, for discussion by the Thirty-Ninth Session of the Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC). - 2.
-Pursuant to the request above, the Annex to this document contains the submission referred to. - 3.
-The Committee is invited to take note of and consider the proposal in the Annex to this document.
+1. On January 20, 2022, the International Bureau of the World Intellectual Property Organization (WIPO) received a request from the Permanent Mission of the United States of America to International Organizations in Geneva, to re-submit the document, entitled "The Economic Impact of Patent Delays and Uncertainty: U.S. Concerns about Proposals for New Patent Disclosure Requirements", as contained in document WIPO/GRTKF/IC/40/11, for discussion by the Forty-Second Session of the Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC).

+2. Pursuant to the request above, the Annex to this document contains the submission referred to.

+3. The Committee is invited to take note of and consider the submission in the Annex to this document.